Woolgoolga, New South Wales: Tourism

 Woolgoolga's coastal location and temperate climate make it a popular tourist destination.
 The town has less traffic as it was bypassed by the Pacific Highway.
 Many travellers break their journey in Woolgoolga.

 The headland at Woolgoolga is a great elevated platform for watching the migrating whales as they journey to warmer waters for calving.

 The Sydney 2000 Olympics torch relay passed through Woolgoolga, as did the 2006 Commonwealth Games Queen's Baton Relay.

 In 2011, the area hosted Rally Australia, the 10th round of the World Rally Championship.
 It hosted stages 22 and 25 at Plum Pudding.

 Notable shipwreck

 On 8 March 1893 a 39-metre vessel named Buster was driven ashore during a storm from the south-east.
 Buster's anchor cable snapped and its holding chains failed.
 The vessel eventually beached stern-first 200 metres down the beach just south of the Woolgoolga Lake mouth.
-The 310 ton vessel, became a total wreck at the mouth of Woolgoolga Lake.
+The 310 ton vessel became a total wreck at the mouth of Woolgoolga Lake.
 Buster was built in Nova Scotia, Canada in 1884.
 It arrived at Woolgoolga from Sydney in February 1893 to load timber bound for New Zealand.

-In May 2019 a group of people drove a stolen black Mitsubishi Pajero onto the beach and did irreparable damage to a century-old shipwreck.
+In May 2019 a group of people drove a stolen black Mitsubishi Pajero onto the beach and did irreparable damage to the shipwreck.

 The perpetrators broke off the most prominent visible parts of Buster.
 The car was found abandoned at a nearby village.